Signature Private Tour · 13 Days · 12 Nights

 Traditional Hammam & Massage

-Black soap steam scrub and argan oil massage — the perfect way to rest between days.
+Black soap steam scrub and argan oil massage — deeply restorative after the desert.

 🌿